miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{<figure src="/sspl/gif-low-limit.gif">}}

 ...Huh.
+Ok, now it doesn't go to infinity anymore.
-Now the lines get thinner...
+But now the lines get thinner...

+{{<figure src="/sspl/miter-joint-limited.svg" width=400vp class="svg">}}

 Of course, that makes sense.
-The length of the joint needs to go up to infinity to preserve the width.
+The length of the joint needed to go up to infinity to preserve the width.
-So, if we cap its length, we have no choice but to lose some width...
+So, if we cap it, it loses width...

 Except.
 I have an idea!
 There are actually two other points where the lines cross when making miter joints!